Fraunhofer-AISEC/codyze/README.md

                             Typestate analysis mode
                             NFA:  Non-deterministic finite automaton (faster, intraprocedural)
-                            WPDS: Weighted pushdown system (slower, interprocedural)
+                            WPDS: Weighted pushdown system (slower, interprocedural) Translation settings
+      --analyze-includes    Enables parsing of include files.
+By default, if --includes are given, the parser will resolve symbols/templates from these include, but not load their parse tree.
+      --includes=<includesPath>[:|;<includesPath>...]
+                            Path(s) containing include files.
+Path must be separated by :
+                              (Mac/Linux) or ; (Windows)
 ```
 Please refer to https://www.codyze.io for further usage instructions.